BlessedBenny/RepoBenny/README.md

 Load balancing ensures that the application will be highly available, in addition to restricting access to the network.

-What aspect of security do load balancers protect?
+* What aspect of security do load balancers protect?

 Load Balancing ensures availability to the web-servers which is the availability aspect of security in regards to the CIA Triad.

-What is the advantage of a jump box?
+* What is the advantage of a jump box?

 The main advantage of using a JumpBox is having one origination point for administrative tasks.
 This ultimately sets the JumpBox as a Secure Admin Workstation (SAW).
 In order to conduct administrative tasks administrators are required to access the JumpBox before accessing the other servers.

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the logs and system traffic.

+What does Filebeat watch for?

 * Filebeat watches for log files/locations and collect log events.

+What does Metricbeat record?

 * Metricbeat records metrics and statistical data from the operating system and from services running on the server.

-The configuration details of each machine may be found below.
+The configuration details of each machine may be found below:
-_Note: Use the [Markdown Table Generator](http://www.tablesgenerator.com/markdown_tables) to add/remove values from the table_.

 | Name       | Function               | IP Address | Operating System         |
 |------------|------------------------|------------|--------------------------|